machinetranslate/machinetranslate.org/events/eamt.md

 ---
+title: EAMT
-description: 23rd annual conference of the EAMT
+description: Annual conference of the European Association for Machine Translation
 ---

 # EAMT 2022